Arakan campaign (1942–1943): Allied plans

 General Archibald Wavell, the Commander in Chief in India, was making plans to mount offensives into Burma even as Allied troops were retreating into India.
 On most parts of the front, roads and other lines of communications had to be improved or built from scratch before attacks could be considered, a task which would take at least a year, but on the Arakan front, distances were comparatively short and the necessary communications could theoretically be completed by the time the monsoon ended.
 In fact, the time required to improve the poor roads in the region delayed the start of the offensive until mid-December 1942.

 In July, General Broad retired and Lieutenant General Irwin was appointed to command Eastern Army.
 He informed Lieutenant General Slim that the headquarters of Eastern Army and XV Corps were to exchange places for the offensive.
 Eastern Army HQ would move to Barrackpur and take direct command of the Arakan offensive, while XV Corps HQ moved to Ranchi to restore order in Bihar, and raise and train fresh divisions for later combat in Burma.

 The limited goal of the British advance in Arakan in 1942 and 1943 was Akyab Island.
 This held a port and all-weather airfield, which were prominent in Allied plans to recover Burma.
 Fighters and transport aircraft, operating at a radius of 250 mi from Akyab, could cover most of Central Burma, and medium bombers operating from Akyab could range as far as Rangoon, the capital of Burma, 330 mi distant.
 The island lay at the end of the Mayu Peninsula.
 This was marked by a narrow but precipitous and jungle-covered range of hills, the Mayu Range, which separated the narrow coastal plain from the fertile rice-growing valley of the Kalapanzin River, which became the Mayu River below the town of Buthidaung.
 The only permanently established route across the range was a disused railway track, converted into a road, which linked Buthidaung with the port of Maungdaw on the west coast of the peninsula.

-Wavell's plan to capture Akyab was codenamed Operation Cannibal.
-It was originally planned in September 1942 that Akyab would be taken by an amphibious assault launched by the British 29th Brigade, while the 14th Indian Division mounted a subsidiary advance down the Mayu peninsula.
-The amphibious part of the plan was dropped because 29th Brigade (which until November 1942 was engaged in the Battle of Madagascar) and the necessary landing craft could not be made available in time.
-Instead, it was planned that once 14th Division had reached Foul Point at the extreme southern end of the Mayu peninsula, it would improvise an attack by the British 6th Brigade across the narrow channel which separated Akyab Island from the peninsula.
+Wavell's plan to capture Akyab,Operation Cannibal, was originally planned in September 1942 that Akyab would be taken by an amphibious assault launched by the British 29th Brigade, while the 14th Indian Division mounted a subsidiary advance down the Mayu peninsula.
+The amphibious part of the plan was dropped because 29th Brigade (which until November 1942 was engaged in the Battle of Madagascar) and the landing craft could not be made available in time.
+Instead, it was planned that once 14th Division had reached Foul Point at the extreme southern end of the Mayu peninsula, it would improvise an attack by the 6th Brigade across the narrow channel which separated Akyab Island from the peninsula.
 (By late December, five motor launches, 72 landing craft and three paddle steamers were available.)